kusor/triton-kbmapi/docs/index.md

 #### ReplacePivtoken (POST /pivtokens/:guid/replace)

-When a pivtoken is no longer available (lost, damaged, accidentally reinitialized, etc.), a recovery must be performed.
-This allows a new pivtoken to replace the unavailable pivtoken.
+When a PIV token is no longer available (lost, damaged, accidentally reinitialized, etc.), a recovery must be performed.
+This allows a new PIV token to replace the unavailable PIV token.
 When a replacement is required, an operator initiates the recovery process on the CN.
-This recovery process on the CN will decrypt the current `recovery_token` value for the lost pivtoken that was created during the lost pivtoken's CreatePivtoken request or a subsequent `CreatePivtoken` request.
+This recovery process on the CN will decrypt the current `recovery_token` value for the lost PIV token that was created during the lost PIV token's CreatePivtoken request or a subsequent `CreatePivtoken` request.
 For some TBD amount of time, earlier `recovery_token` values may also be allowed to account for propagation delays when updating recovery configurations using changefeed.
-KBMAPI may also optionally periodically purge members of a pivtoken's `recovery_tokens` array that are sufficiently old to no longer be considered valid (even when accounting for propagation delays).
+KBMAPI may also optionally periodically purge members of a PIV token's `recovery_tokens` array that are sufficiently old to no longer be considered valid (even when accounting for propagation delays).

-The CN submits a ReplacePivtoken request to replace the unavailable pivtoken with a new pivtoken.
-The `:guid` parameter is the guid of the unavailable pivtoken.
+The CN submits a ReplacePivtoken request to replace the unavailable PIV token with a new PIV token.
+The `:guid` parameter is the guid of the unavailable PIV token.
 The data included in the request is identical to that of a CreatePivtoken request.
-The major difference is that instead of using a pivtoken's 9e key to sign the date field, the decrypted `recovery_token` value is used as the signing key.
+The major difference is that instead of using a PIV token's 9e key to sign the date field, the decrypted `recovery_token` value is used as the signing key.

 Instead of HTTP Signature auth using the SSH key, HMAC signature using the `recovery_token` as value will be used.

-If the lost pivtoken does not exists in KBMAPI we should reject the request with a `404 Not Found` response.
+If the lost PIV token does not exists in KBMAPI we should reject the request with a `404 Not Found` response.

 If the request fails the authentication requests, a `401 Unauthorized` error is returned.

-If all the checks succeed, the information from the old pivtoken (`:guid`) is moved to a history entry for that pivtoken.
+If all the checks succeed, the information from the old PIV token (`:guid`) is moved to a history entry for that PIV token.
 Any subsequent requests to `/pivtokens/:guid` should either return a `404 Not found` reply.
-Note we do not try to return a `301 Moved Permanently` response with a new pivtoken location because we could have a request to a pivtoken which has already been replaced by another, which in turn has been replaced by another one ...
+Note we do not try to return a `301 Moved Permanently` response with a new PIV token location because we could have a request to a PIV token which has already been replaced by another, which in turn has been replaced by another one ...

-The newly created pivtoken will then be returned, together with the proper `Location` header (`/pivtokens/:new_guid`).
-In case of network/retry issues, additional attempts to retrieve the new pivtoken information should be made through `CreateToken` end-point for the new pivtoken, and these requests should be signed by the new pivtoken 9e key, instead of using HMAC with the old pivtoken `recovery_token`.
+The newly created PIV token will then be returned, together with the proper `Location` header (`/pivtokens/:new_guid`).
+In case of network/retry issues, additional attempts to retrieve the new PIV token information should be made through `CreateToken` end-point for the new PIV token, and these requests should be signed by the new PIV token 9e key, instead of using HMAC with the old PIV token `recovery_token`.

 An example request: